googlemaps/google-maps-services-python/README.md

 ## Features

-### Rate Limiting

-Never sleep between requests again!
-By default, requests are sent at the expected rate limits for each web service, typically 10 queries per second for free users.
-If you want to speed up or slow down requests, you can do that too.

 ### Retry on Failure

 Automatically retry when intermittent failures occur.
 That is, when any of the retriable 5xx errors